chf182/final13-2261-CMPINF-0010-SEC1300/readme.md

 Pittsburgh Police Arrests (2024-2025): a dataset of all arrest information by Pittsburgh Police from the start of 2024 through 2025 October 31st https://data.wprdc.org/dataset/pbp_arrest_data_2024_2025/resource/e419c20c-8df4-4729-830c-e49427a656e0

-Overview: This project analyzes which neighborhood in Pittsburgh is the "best" based off data of tax deliquency, air quality, and arrests in Pittsburgh.
+Overview: This project analyzes which neighborhood in Pittsburgh is the "best" based off data of tax deliquency, air quality, and arrests by Pittsbugh Police.